DEHourigan/smashGC/README.md

 ## smashGC
-A tool that takes input of a folder containing gbff and a tsv file describing the BGC regions within the genomes.
-The tool then find the GC content of the BGC vs the whole genome.
+A tool that takes input of a folder containing gbff files (this can be multiple within the directory) and a single tsv file describing the BGC regions within the genomes.
+The tool was built around correlating GC content of antismash BGCs with host GC content.

+The tool then finds the GC content of the BGC vs the whole genome.

 ## Features